meditationstuff/protocol_1/auxiliary.md

 find your can’ts:

-Find your “can’t beliefs”: can’t do X, can’t learn Y, could never Z, could never in a million years do Q… These can be both “inability beliefs,” where you straightforwardly can’t do the thing (or so you belief, or right now but maybe not later) or “won’t beliefs,” like, you could but you won’t because of something else--too risky, too emotionally intense, too emotionally risky, etc. For all of this, it can get more subtle--can’t do X with my mind, can’t learn to program, can’t learn to factor these numbers.
+Find your “can’t beliefs”: can’t do X, can’t learn Y, could never Z, could never in a million years do Q...
+These can be both “inability beliefs,” where you straightforwardly can’t do the thing (or so you belief, or right now but maybe not later) or “won’t beliefs,” like, you could but you won’t because of something else--too risky, too emotionally intense, too emotionally risky, etc. For all of this, it can get more subtle--can’t do X with my mind, can’t learn to program, can’t learn to factor these numbers.
 So, things from your past, too, say, maybe early in school or before school.
 It can all the way to “deep sensory processing” type things--“my mind won’t/can’t do that” or “no minds can do that.”

 deathbed: